* Traders await Fed statement Wednesday

 interest rates in light of U.S. labor market growth.

-would boost the dollar by attracting investment flows into the
+boost the dollar by attracting investment flows into the United

-supported the dollar.
-The GDP data, due Wednesday, is expected
+The GDP data, also set for release on Wednesday, is expected

 to show a 3 percent advance after a 2.9 percent contraction in